ibm-cloud-docs/discovery-data/query-parameters.md

 ## `natural_language_query`
 {: #nlq}

 Use a natural language query to enter queries that are expressed in natural language, as might be received from a user in a conversational or free-text interface, such as IBM Watson Assistant.
 The parameter uses the entire input as the query text.
-It does **not** recognize operators.
+It does not recognize operators.

+The maximum query string length for a natural language query is `2048`.

+### Result confidence scores
+{: #nlq-confidence}

+When the query type is a natural language query, each result has a confidence score.
+The confidence score measures the relevancy of the result.
+The score is a value between 0 and 1.
+The higher the number, the more relevant the result.
+Each query result is evaluated and scored independently.

+A variety of techniques are used to evaluate confidence.
+One important factor is the frequency of word matches between the query and the document.

+Because a variety of techniques are used in different contexts to evaluate the result, the number range of result scores can vary widely from query to query.
+This variability means that comparing the confidence score to a static threshold value is an unsuitable method by which to delimit the results that are returned by your application.
+Results are ordered from highest to lowest confidence.
+You can find the best candidate answers by taking the top results, regardless of their score values.

 The `natural_language_query` parameter enables capabilities such as relevancy training.
-Query results include a `confidence` score.
-See [confidence scores](/docs/discovery-data?topic=discovery-data-train#confidence).
-The maximum query string length for a natural language query is `2048`.
+For more information, see [Improving result relevance with training](/docs/discovery-data?topic=discovery-data-train#confidence).

 ## `query`
 {: #query}